Professor Jonathan Rees

 This is not going to be a conventional Colorado History course.
 It’s a digital history course, which means most of your work will be group work that goes into creating a permanent, digital, historical project on the open Internet.
 It’s also a hybrid class.
 That means much of the meeting, conversing and learning will be done off campus and online, both through various programs and an online blog.

-That also means that we will not meet as a class on most Thursday afternoon at 1PM (although I am usually available to talk at that time with advance notice).
+That also means that we will not meet as a class during most class periods (although I am usually available to talk at that time with advance notice).
 For about half the course sessions, you should meet at an off-campus archive or library to do research on or work upon your group projects.
 Those meetings DO NOT need to take place during class time.
 When possible, I will pop in during your meeting to see how you’re doing.
 All students will later report on their sessions on their blogs (which is particularly important for off-campus sessions when I'm not there).

 Having a working e-mail address that you check is one of many electronic requirements related to this course.
 I will be collecting e-mails from you on the first day of the course.
 You will want to give me an address that you check fairly frequently because I will use it if I need to get a hold of you for some course-related business (most notably grades).
 All formal correspondence with me should go through the e-mail listed above.
 All assignments should arrive via Slack Direct Message.
 We'll set that up the second week of class, and you should check Slack regularly as that's where most of the class announcements will arrive.

 To see the rest of this syllabus and other select materials on this Scalar, navigate them via the menu at the top-left corner of this page.